Skip to main content

 Both operators expect an array of values and return objects that match based on the input values.

-When using ContainsAny or ContainsAll with the REST api for batch deletion, the text array must be specified with the valueTextArray argument.
-This is different from the GraphQL usage such as in search, where the valueText argument that can be used.
+• When using ContainsAny or ContainsAll with the REST api for batch deletion, the text array must be specified with the valueTextArray argument.
+This is different from the usage in search, where the valueText argument that can be used.

 ContainsAny